KaiNet-X/simple-network-library/README.md

 // client that disconnected
 delegate void ClientDisconnected(DisconnectionContext ctx, ConnectionInfo inf)

-// Provides the client info of the client that connected delegate void ClientConnected(ConnectionInfo inf)
+// Provides the client info of the client that connected and the index that it can be
+// accessed in the server
+delegate void ClientConnected(ConnectionInfo inf, ushort index)

-// Provides the path of the file and the connection info who recieved the
+// Provides the path of the file and the connection info who recieved the file delegate void RecievedFile(string path, ConnectionInfo info)

-// file
-delegate void RecievedFile(string path, ConnectionInfo info)
+// Provides the latest object and the conenctioninfo for the client that recieved it public delegate void RecievedObject(object obj, ConnectionInfo info)

 // Invoked when a client disconnects event ClientDisconnected OnClientDisconnect